C2DH/ranketwo/_units/boder/introduction.de.md

   - holocaust studies
   - media studies
   - history of technology oral history
-lang: en
+lang: de
 ---

-A lesson about how the collection of interviews with concentration camp survivors created by psychologist David Boder in 1946 was turned into an interactive website in 2009.
+[DE] A lesson about how the collection of interviews with concentration camp survivors created by psychologist David Boder in 1946 was turned into an interactive website in 2009.

 <!-- more -->